AI Risk Monitoring Systems

 Where Detection Fits in AI Threat Response

-- Monitoring (this page) — Is something going wrong?
-Continuous detection of performance degradation, emerging bias, and operational anomalies.
+- Monitor (this page) — Continuously detect performance degradation, emerging bias, and operational anomalies in production AI.

-- Bias auditing — Is this system biased?
-Point-in-time auditing that monitoring extends to continuous operation.
+- Audit — Conduct point-in-time fairness evaluation that monitoring extends to continuous operation.

-- Human oversight — Is the human layer working?
-Monitoring human review effectiveness as part of the overall system.
+- Oversee — Monitor human review effectiveness as part of the overall human-AI system.

-- Incident response — What do we do now?
-Response procedures triggered by monitoring alerts.
+- Respond — Execute containment and remediation procedures triggered by monitoring alerts.